 SVN retains forever all the files you put into it, so if we go through 8 release candidates, each having

 several multi-megabyte zip/tar files, these will just waste space in SVN.

-The alternative is to stage the release candidate in your personal people.apache.org/~[user-id] space, and
+The alternative is to copy the release candidate for voting into your personal people.apache.org/~[user-id] space, and

 let testers/voters pull it from there.